International Business Centre of Madeira: International Business Center of Madeira

 In 2018 the MIBC was responsible for generating 13,3% of the total tax revenue of the archipelago and 42,8% of the total corporate tax revenue.
 Such amount of taxes generated was equivalent to more a less 33,3% of the total expenditure incurred by the Regional Government on the regional healthcare system.

 In 2020 the Vice-Presidency of the Regional Government of Madeira, on the presentation of the Regional Budget for 2020, confirmed that Madeira's GDP grew 5,1% in 2019 (way above the national average).
 In its report to the Legislative Assembly of Madeira the Government informed that such economic growth was due to the substantial GDP generated by the International Business Centre of Madeira.

 International Shipping Register of Madeira

 According to reports issued by the OECD and the United Nations the International Shipping Register of Madeira (MAR) ranked, in 2019, top 15 in the world and the top 3 in Europe, just after Malta and Cyprus.
 As of 30 June 2018 it had 635 vessels registered.

 Potential tax revenue assessment

 Economist Miguel Pinto-Correia's thesis argues that the full application of the MIBC regime to the Autonomous Region of Madeira could lead to a significant improvement in its fiscal health, potentially resulting in a budget surplus.
 He argues that the MIBC regime could attract a substantial influx of international businesses and investments to the region.
 This, in turn, would increase the regional government's tax revenue and stimulate local economic growth.
-Pinto-Correia supports his argument with a combination of theoretical frameworks and analysis of the avaialable tax revenue at the time.
+Pinto-Correia supports his argument with a combination of theoretical frameworks and analysis of the available tax revenue at the time.